Aging Dog Care

 discovery of a potential dog illness can make all the difference in curing or managing it.

-Not only that, is to but you may just be saving your aging dog from a lot of needless suffering - something really
+Not only that, but you may just be saving your aging dog from a lot of needless suffering - something really

 worthwhile for your best friend!